 The oddly and charmingly named (but what Voigtlander is not oddly and charmingly named) 35mm Color Skopar is among the smallest and lightest 35mm lenses you can get in Leica M mount.
 At around $500 new, it is also one of the least expensive.
 It is an excellent choice for your 35mm lens whether or not price is a consideration.

 You know you’re getting a older when the first thing on your Christmas list is socks.
 Either that or they’re one heck of a good sock.
 I think I prefer the latter.
-Of course I also asked for a Cold Steel 1917 Boarding Cutlass… My wife got me the socks… Continue reading “Field Tested: Wigwam Socks”
+Of course I also asked for a Cold Steel 1917 Boarding Cutlass… My wife got me the socks… Continue reading “WIGWAM SOCKS”

 This weekend, right in Jeeps hometown where the legend is created, was the Toledo Jeep Fest.
 Thousands of Jeeps show up for 3 days of celebration of all things Jeep.
 From the Friday night headliner (this year it was KC & The Sunshine Band) to the collectible and historic Jeep show at the Seagate center and the parade with over 1600 Jeeps.
 The Toledo Jeep Fest is widely regarded as one of, if not the best, Jeep show in the nation.
 Saturday I got in my own Jeep, headed north and took the newly rereleased Leica 28/ƒ5.6 Summaron lens with the M10 along for the ride.